 - Community: These are infrastructures run for a group of collaborating institutes with similar aims.
 The users usually pay for some fraction of the resources in the cloud and share those resources with others in the community.
 Allocation of resources between people is usually done via “horse trading.”

 - Public: This is an infrastructure in which the resources are offered to the general public.
 The customers pay for the resources directly usually via a credit card.
-The computing resources are housed in data centers controlled by the owner of the cloud, not by the customer.
+The computing resources are housed in data centres controlled by the owner of the cloud, not by the customer.

 NIST actually defines a fourth deployment model, Hybrid Cloud, which is really just a mix of the other deployment models.
 This usually comes up in the context of “cloud bursting”, where remote cloud resources (public clouds) are used when a local cloud resource (private cloud) becomes saturated.